x close

 * You might have noticed we put “Website” at every stage.
 This is because it's absolutely essential to have a functioning, attractive website.
 Nothing makes customers more likely to drop out of any stage of the marketing funnel than an ugly, difficult-to-navigate, or bug-filled website.

-The intermediate: the customer retention funnel
+The intermediate: The customer retention funnel

 But with some clever marketing, you can make it so your customers aren’t just continuing to purchase from you but they actually generate more business.
 This is why we in the B2B biz have a funnel for customers and their experiences.